Visyond/website-hugo/site/content/analysis/new-analysis.md

   - text: >-
       **Compare Scenarios** (Visyond varies each of the top 5 input by -/+ 50% and create new cases with these values)
+  - text: >-
+      Find the probability of distributions that fit your historical data so you can make better forecasts with **Simulation Analysis**
+  - text: >-
+      Spreadsheet **Error checking**, using Visyond’s Audit Mode, we can track errors and their root cause in seconds
 errorsImage: /img/Monte Carlo Simulation v3.png
 errorsFiles:
   - descr: >-